SystemsApproach/private5g/core.rst

 As described, this approach might appear inefficient because it implies sending complete state information rather than incremental updates.
-However, at the scale of an AGW, which handles on the order of hundreds to a few thousands subscribers, it is possible to encode the state efficiently enough to overcome this drawback.
+However, at the scale of an AGW, which handles on the order of hundreds to a few thousands of subscribers, it is possible to encode the state efficiently enough to overcome this drawback.
 With the benefit of experience, mechanisms have been added to Magma to avoid overloading the orchestrator, which has state related to all subscribers in the